 Laura van den Berg

 Ever since I can remember I felt the way we are living is not the way that makes us truly happy.
 I noticed as a kid, I would come alive in nature – being in contact with animals.
 When I became older, I read a lot about what was going on in the world.
 Things I had always felt aren’t right: deforestation, the way we keep animals, the way we overconsume and our focus on making money and economic growth.
 I was determined to do something about this and to help people open their eyes and hearts.
 In my opinion we should guide children to help them (re)connect with nature.
 We, as adults, need to be in touch again with our deeper feelings and think about true values in life.
 I studied Cultural and Social Work and I have experience in yoga, meditation, healing work, non-violent communication, Climate-Talks.
-I have been working with children for 3 years and I have worked for Milieudefensie (part of Friends of the Earth International) for over five years.
-At Milieudefensie, I work with volunteer groups throughout the country who are making an impact on a local level.
+I work for Milieudefensie (part of Friends of the Earth International) with volunteer groups throughout the country who are making an impact on a local level and I do coaching in nature.
 Root to Rise for me is about getting closer to ourselves, and live our lives in a way that makes us most happy.
 Not by gaining some sort of status or material wealth, but by truly living our full potential in contact with ourselves, nature and others.
 That requires another way of thinking than what we were taught: a less individualistic way of living with honor and respect for all living beings.
 A connection with all of life again.

 I grew up in a city.
 But one of my favourite memories from my childhood is when my dad, my dog and me went for a long walk on Sunday evenings through the fields close to our house.
 I remember watching the sunset, the birds, the cows.
 Walking is still an important part of my daily practice, a way of (re)connecting to myself and place and time.
 To find stillness in movement.
 Remember the simplicity of life.